Abdoadelx/alx-airbnb-database/database-adv-script/README.md

-# Complex SQL Queries with Joins - Airbnb Clone Database#
+# Complex SQL Queries with Joins - Airbnb Clone Database
+---

 This document explains the SQL join queries implemented in the `joins_queries.sql` file for the **Airbnb Clone Database**.
 It demonstrates how to use different types of joins to retrieve meaningful data across multiple tables.